SolidRusT/srt-inference-solution/docs/OPERATIONS.md

 All resources are configured to properly handle dependencies and allow clean deletion, even when containing data or having external associations.

 > Note: The S3 bucket for Terraform state must be manually deleted if no longer needed, as it exists outside of this Terraform configuration.

+## Infrastructure Design Principles

+### Idempotency

+The solution is designed to be idempotent, meaning that running `terraform plan` or `terraform apply` multiple times without changing any inputs will result in no proposed changes.
+This is achieved through several mechanisms:

+1. **Fixed Timestamps**: Rather than using dynamic timestamps that change with each run, the solution uses fixed timestamp values to avoid unnecessary resource recreation.

+2. **Stable Resource References**: The solution uses explicit zone_id values and lifecycle configurations to maintain stability across runs.

+3. **User Data Handling**: EC2 instance user_data changes won't trigger instance replacement unless you explicitly request it using the versioning mechanism.

+### Versioning

+The `ec2_instance_version` variable provides a controlled way to trigger EC2 instance replacements:

+- It's stored in `terraform.tfvars` for easy editing
+- The EC2 instance is tagged with this version for tracking
+- Version information is included in logs for easier debugging
+- Outputs include version information for reference

+### Stability

+The solution maintains stable endpoints and IPs through:

+1. **Elastic IP**: The same public IP is preserved across instance replacements
+2. **Create Before Destroy**: New instances are fully provisioned before old ones are terminated
+3. **Route53 Records**: DNS records are updated automatically to point to the new instance